Club Football Estrela Amadora SAD, often simply called Estrela da Amadora, is a football club from Amadora on the north-west borders of

 1932, playing primarily in the divisions of the regional Associação de Futebol

-de Lisboa before progression that would eventually finish the club.
+de Lisboa before enjoying progression that would eventually lead to the club becoming bankrupt.
 The club

-at Estádio Nacional, Jamor under manager João Alves with the goals of Ricky
+at Estádio Nacional, Jamor, with the goals of Ricky

-defeated the Swiss side Neuchâtel Xamax before going out to Belgians RFC Liège
+defeated the Swiss side Neuchâtel Xamax before going out to Belgian side RFC Liège.

-he departed to be replaced by Acácio Casimiro who in turn left in November 1995
+He departed to be replaced by Acácio Casimiro, who, in turn, left in November 1995, with Fernando Santos coming in.
+The

 goals of Gaúcho gave Estrela a decent finish in 1996-97 before Jorge Jesus was